neighbourhoodie/nh-systemd/doc-migration/source/includes/standard-options.rst

    Copy the contents of config files to standard output.
    Before each file, the filename is printed as a comment.

-.. inlcusion-end-marker-do-not-remove cat-config
+.. inclusion-end-marker-do-not-remove cat-config

-.. inlcusion-marker-do-not-remove tldr
+.. inclusion-marker-do-not-remove tldr

 ``--tldr``
 ----------